Contrasting Lisata Therapeutics (LSTA) & Its Competitors

 |-27.24%

-15.6% of Lisata Therapeutics shares are held by institutional investors.
-Comparatively, 47.8% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-2.2% of Lisata Therapeutics shares are held by insiders.
-Comparatively, 23.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+15.6% of Lisata Therapeutics shares are owned by institutional investors.
+Comparatively, 47.8% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+2.2% of Lisata Therapeutics shares are owned by insiders.
+Comparatively, 23.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 |Sell Ratings